 Checking and changing the oil on a regular basis will have probably one of the most well-known tips for any car let alone a classic car.
 If you don’t change your engine oil at the right time it can lead to poor performance and potential damage as time goes on.
 The oil is there to keep your engine lubricated and so without it the engine would seize!

 You also need to make sure that you have the right oil to start off with.
 An older engine is going to have different requirements to those of a more modern engine.
 This means that you might need a specific type of classic car oil.
 You may even need a few additives to make sure all is well under your bonnet.
 Check with other owners to see what tips they have on which types of oil work for your car.
 And don’t forget to renew your oil filter every time you change your oil.
 It is not worth the risk to reuse an old one as it will just lead to trouble down the road.
+Also if you have a diesel engine it is a good idea to give it a tune up with RaceME, who are the best diesel tuner for 6.7 cummins engines.

 8. Gearbox oil